Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a young person who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In California:

 Youth in Adult Court

-- Once an Adult, Always an Adult: California has a set procedure by which if a juvenile has been adjudicated delinquent, and certain criteria are met, all future charges against them will be automatically prosecuted in adult criminal court.
-Cal.
+- California has a set procedure by which if a youth has been “found an unfit subject to be dealt with under the juvenile court law,” and certain criteria are met, all future charges against them will be automatically prosecuted in adult criminal court.
 Welf. & Inst.
-Code § 707.01.
+Code § 707.01(a)(3) (2020).
+(Note: at the time this page was last updated, this provision had been found unconstitutional by a lower court and was pending appeal; separately legislation was pending to amend this statute.).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.